RogerHuba/roger_python_guide/class_35/facilitator.md

     - Sprinkler
     - Social Media (Friends on Facebook)

-> Graph is a non-linear data structure.
+> Graph is a non-linear data structure with a set of vertices and edges

 - Draw out Linear vs Non-linear structures.
 Linear - Normally easier to implement and traverse